 Founder, Executive Producer, and Artistic Director

 In 2004, Harrison began performing short-form, long-form, and sketch comedy with Clemson University’s Mock Turtle Soup.
-Later he helped create Clemson’s satirical newspaper, The Almond.
-In 2008, he moved to North Carolina and joined the DSI Comedy Theater becoming a resident instructor and ComedySportz, Harold, and Mister Diplomat cast member.
+Later he helped create Clemson’s first satirical newspaper, The Almond.
+In 2008, he moved to North Carolina and joined the DSI Comedy Theater becoming a resident instructor and ComedySportz, Harold team, and Mister Diplomat cast member.
 He has been a festival instructor for the Boston Comedy Arts Festival and the North Carolina Comedy Arts Festival.
-He completed the iO training center in Chicago and has read most improv books worth reading.
-In 2011, Harrison moved back to his hometown of Greenville, SC with his wife and soon-to-be-daughter to found the Alchemy Comedy Theater and continue teaching high school social studies.
-Since then he’s helped found and grow Greenville comedy scene.
+He completed the iO training center in Chicago and is a lover of improv books.

 Harrison has attended comedy festivals like the Black Box (Atl), North Carolina Comedy Arts, Charleston, Richmond, Del Close (NYC), Spontaneous Combustion (Atl), and the Twin Cities Improv Festival.
 He has trained under a variety of instructors such as Atlanta’s Robert Lowe, JaCKPie’s Jim Karwisch, Directing Improv author and Editor-in-Chief of YESand.com Asaf Ronen, Artistic Director of the Upright Citizens Brigade Anthony King, Kevin Cragg, June Raphael, Steppenwolf’s Eric Hunicut, Impatient Theatre’s Kevin Patrick Robbins, ImprovBoston’s Will Luera, Improv Inferno’s Dan Izzo, Death by Roo Roo’s Mike Still, Saturday Night Live’s Casey Wilson, Annoyance co-founder Joe Bill, Second City’s Holly Laurent, Anthony Leblanc, Comedy Sportz’s Matt Elwell, Orlando’s SAK Comedy Lab, The Playground’s Justin Jackson, Drunk History’s Seth Weitberg, Improvised Shakespeare’s Joey Bland, Baby Wants Candy’s Christy Bonstell, Huge Theater co-founder Jill Bernard, DSI Comedy founder Zach Ward, Paula Pazderka, Time Out NY’s Jane Borden, People’s Improv Theater’s Micah Sherman, Chemically Imbalanced Comedy’s Farrell Walsh, Magnet founder Armando Diaz, Improv Nerd’s Jimmy Carrane, 30 Rock’s Scott Adsit, iO West’s Brian Jack, Jeff Griggs author of Guru: My Days with Del Close, iO Chicago’s TJ Jagodowski, Charlie McCrackin, Tara DeFrancisco, Craig Uhlir and the co-creator of long-form improv, Charna Halpern.